ansys/pyaedt/doc/source/index.rst

 - Compatibility with IronPython and CPython
 - Simplification of complex API syntax using data objects while maintaining PEP8 compliance.
-- Code reusability across different solvers
+- Code reusable across different solvers
 - Clear documentation on functions and API
 - Unit tests of code to increase quality across different AEDT versions